jthomas845/auto-portfolio/content/pages/blog/post-one.md

 ---
 I've long wanted to start a webpage to share my portfolio and experiences, but how to build and deploy it?

-I did some research (was initially considering AWS Free Tier for deployment, for example), and determined that Netlify would let me
+I did some research (was initially considering AWS Free Tier for deployment, for example), and along the way I found a Reddit thread where someone recommended Netlify for hosting content and deploying their own website.
+There were HEAVY upvotes on that comment.
+I had never heard of the service, so I gave it a deeper dive.
+After making a test account and sifting their products, I determined that Netlify would let me

 *   launch quickly